mv

 : Explain What Is Being Done

-Displays a message for each move/rename operation.
+4.1 Displays a message for each move/rename operation.

-# Create a file to move
+# Create a new file named 'file_to_move.txt' to use in the example

 $ touch file_to_move.txt